 - Australia’s migration law heath criteria, paper delivered at the Australian Institute of Administrative Law (Victorian Chapter) Annual Conference, 14 November 2001, Melbourne

 - Contributions to various legal guides and newsletters including The Employment Law Factbook – A Guide for Employers, Mallesons Stephen Jaques Workplace Employment Relations Update, HIV/AIDS and Australian Permanent Residence: A step-by-step Guide (Victorian AIDS Council, 2003)

 - Contributions to various submissions to government inquiries and reform agendas, including:

-Peter’s services are regulated by the Legal Profession Uniform Law and the Code of Conduct.
+Peter’s services are regulated by the Legal Profession Uniform Law.

 Liability limited by a scheme approved under Professional Standards Legislation.
 Our legal practitioners are members of the scheme.